R3MOB-Stage-2A-2025/publications/docs/art_study/Classification/art_analysis.md

 The documentation was also good, it recommended to use [***sentence-transformers***](https://github.com/UKPLab/sentence-transformers).

-I gave almost everything from *Crossref* metadata to the model.
+I gave almost everything of what *Crossref* could find on the publication.

 Here is an example of a text to classify using the following format ``[title][container-title][reference1-article][reference1-journal]abstract``: